 Run System File Checker Offline or in Safe Mode or Boot Time

-Simply boot in Safe Mode and follow the same procedure.
+Simply boot into Safe Mode and follow the same procedure.
 System File Checker will run in Safe Mode too.

 The /scanonce and /scanboot syntax have been discontinued after Windows XP and does not work on Windows 8 and later.